TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.10.md

 ---

-The thief cometh not, but that he may steal, and kill, and destroy: I came that they may have life, and may have [it] abundantly.
+The thief only comes to steal, kill, and destroy.
+I came that they may have life, and may have it abundantly.